-ANS 201 : Anatomy & Physiology of Domestic Animals
+ANS 201 : Comparative Anatomy and Physiology of Vertebrate Animals

-An introductory course in the comparative anatomy and physiology of vertebrate animals to include bird and mammal dissections.
-Emphasis is placed on distinguishing gross anatomical structures, critical organ systems, and functional relationships with a comparative focus on gastrointestinal tracts, respiratory systems, and reproductive systems.
+An introductory course in the comparative anatomy and physiology of vertebrate animals to include amphibian, avian, and mammal exploratory dissections.
+Emphasis is placed on distinguishing gross anatomical structures, critical organ systems and functional relationships with a comparative focus on circulatory systems, gastrointestinal tracts, respiratory systems, and reproductive systems.
 Notation of the normal anatomy and physiology with references made to deviation from the norm, which might constitute a diseased state, and extrapolating learned material to additional species is also covered.
+A passing grade of C (73) or better in the laboratory portion of this course is required to receive a final passing grade for the course.
 Prerequisite(s): BIO 111 or BIO 121 with a grade of C or better.
-A passing grade of C (73) or better in the laboratory portion of this course is required to receive a final passing grade for the course.
 Three lecture and two laboratory hours per week.
+Gen. Ed.
+Competency met: Scientific Reasoning and Discovery.

-1. Identify major organs and structures of birds and mammals.
-2. Explain the associated nature of organs and structures in the healthy functioning of the animal body.
-3. Compare normal and abnormal morphology of the animal body.
-4. Compare aspects of the gastrointestinal tract, respiratory tract, and reproductive tracts of different classifications of animals.
+Upon completion, students should be able to: 1.
+Apply correct terminology in identification and description of anatomical features and locations.
+2. Identify major organs and structures of the animal body.
+3. Explain the associated nature of organs and structures in the healthy functioning of the animal body.
+4. Compare normal and abnormal morphology of the animal body.
+5. Compare aspects of the circulatory system, gastrointestinal tract, respiratory system, and reproductive systems of different classifications of animals.

 Overview